SystemsApproach/sdn/onos.rst

 Maps are the workhorse primitive used by ONOS, as we will see in the next subsection.
-We conclude this section by looking at another role that Atomix plays in ONOS: coordinating all the ONOS instances.
-There are two aspects to this coordination.
+We conclude this section by looking at another role that Atomix plays in ONOS: coordinating all the ONOS instances.\ [#]_ There are two aspects to this coordination.

+.. [#] For the purpose of this discussion, assume ONOS is packaged as
+       a whole, and then scaled across multiple virtualized instances.
+       An alternative partitioning of ONOS functionality into independently scaled microservices is discussed in Section 6.5.

 First, as a horizontally scalable service, the number of ONOS instances running at any given time depends on the workload and the